 In 2015 I started working with digital disability producer and artist, Sarah Pickthall to unpack my thinking, artistic methods and dance practice as a unique deaf dance artist interested in the voices, perspectives and practice of disabled and deaf artists globally.

 Supported in early stages by The Great Britain Sasakawa Foundation in 2015 and with ongoing support from Arts Council England, our two current projects are now in their second period of R&D with a view to making them tour ready for 2017/18.

-TIME – Passages of Time Following a development of Chisato’s new score alongside music culture specialist Michael Spencer in 2015, we are delighted to be working in 2016 with sonic artist Danny Bright and lighting and production designer Jon Armstrong and our 3 dancers, Patricia Alcade Zafra, Kristina Alleyne and Nathan Goodman.
-With additional abstract film by Fiona Ring and Dave Packer, we will showcase this new work on 3rd (7pm) and 4th September (4pm and 7pm) 2016 at Spire Arts in Brighton as part of Brighton Digital Festival.
+TIME – Passages of Time Following a development of Chisato’s new score alongside music culture specialist Michael Spencer in 2015, we are delighted to work in 2016 with sonic artist Danny Bright and lighting and production designer Jon Armstrong and our 3 dancers, Patricia Alcade Zafra, Kristina Alleyne and Nathan Goodman.
+With additional abstract film by Fiona Ring and Dave Packer, we showcased this new work in September 2016 at Spire Arts in Brighton as part of Brighton Digital Festival.